Who is Larry Sanger?

 Infobitt

 Infobitt was a short-lived venture that was intended to be a crowdsourced news aggregator.
-It went live in December of 2014, and by the summer of 2015, it was out of funds and shut down.
+It went live in December 2014, and by the summer of 2015, it was out of funds and shut down.
 According to both Infotbitt’s website and Sanger’s blog, there are hopes to relaunch the project if funding can be found.

 Everipedia

 Sanger’s next project was Everipedia.
 Everipedia is another internet encyclopedia, but this one utilizes blockchain technology.
 Sanger began work as their chief information officer in 2017.
-His goal was to make Everipedia a source of knowledge on unlimited topics that was independent of any of the biases that he felt were present with Wikipedia.
+His goal was to make Everipedia a source of knowledge on unlimited topics that were independent of any of the biases that he felt were present with Wikipedia.
 Sanger left Everipedia in 2019.

 Knowledge Standards Foundation